 In addition to afternoon lectures, speakers will give focused object-based tours of the exhibition in a special morning session.

-Booking is required: please email Dr. Allison Stagg to register by June 7th.
+Booking is required: please email Dr. Allison Stagg to register by Friday, June 10th.

 There is no fee to attend the event.